Overview

 Production API access

 In order to gain production access, an organization should start by reviewing the Terms of Service and production access user guide.
-Once an organization believes it is fulfilling all the requirements detailed in the checklist and is adherent to the terms of service, they should email BlueButtonAPI@cms.hhs.gov to set up a production access demonstration meeting with the CMS team.
+Once an organization believes it is fulfilling all the requirements detailed in the guide and is adherent to the terms of service, they should email BlueButtonAPI@cms.hhs.gov to set up a production access demonstration meeting with the CMS team.

 Implementation guides